Des Herring: Final Season (1940)

 The 1940 season turned out to be Herring's last.
-It was said that he would once again be available for Mount Albert in an article in the Auckland Star in April 15.
+It was said that he would once again be available for Mount Albert in an article in the Auckland Star on April 15.
 He remarkably would have only just turned 25 years of age.
 Herring was named in a 19-man team list for their opening championship game on April 20 however he was listed towards the end meaning he is unlikely to have played.
 There were several times when he was named in the team lists in the Fridays preceding games and on more than one occasion a Herring was named in the 1st grade side and the reserve grade side suggesting a relative was also playing at the club.
 His first confirmed appearance of the season came in their round 11 win over Manukau 19–5.
 He came on to replace the injured Flower and was among the "hardest toilers" with Gunning and Leatherbarrow.
 He was back in the starting side and scored two tries in a 24–7 win over City the following week.
 He "played well" and, he Gunning and Leatherbarrow "shone in the forwards".
 Then in a 17–16 loss to Marist on August 3 he "performed creditably" with Leatherbarrow and Tristram.
 Herring was named in the starting team lists for games against Newton (August 10), Ponsonby (August 17), and Papakura (August 24) but there was no mention of him in any of the match reports and he was not named in their sides for their final five matches of the season.

 At the start of the 1941 season Herring was named in a 24 player Mount Albert senior squad but he did not play in any matches for them and his rugby league career had come to an end.

-In September of 1941 Herring was named in a New Zealand Rugby League Old Boys’ Association team to play their South Auckland counterparts on September 27.
+In September 1941 Herring was named in a New Zealand Rugby League Old Boys' Association team to play their South Auckland counterparts on September 27.
 Nineteen players were named so it is unknown if he took part in the match.
 Ironically Herring was only aged 26 by this time while most of the others named were in their 30s with some close to 40 years of age.